florianmohnert/florianmohnert.github.io/publications.md

 ## Publications

 * Testing Computational Models of Human Goal Pursuit.
-Florian Mohnert, Mateo Tosic, Falk Lieder, 2019. _To appear in Proceedings of the Conference on Cognitive Computational Neuroscience (CCN)._
+Florian Mohnert, Mateo Tosic, Falk Lieder, 2019. _In Proceedings of the 3rd Annual Conference on Cognitive Computational Neuroscience (CCN)._

 * Whats in the Adaptive Toolbox and How Do People Choose From It?
 Rational Models of Strategy Selection in Risky Choice.
 Florian Mohnert, Thorsten Pachur and Falk Lieder, 2019. _In Proceedings of the 41st Annual Meeting of the Cognitive Science Society (CogSci)._